Who doesn’t love a treasure hunt?

 Rain Gardens – The City of Clear Lake has been proactive in incorporating this important conservation practice into recent projects.
 CL Tel also installed a rain garden when it constructed a parking lot and handicapped access to The Supper Club Clear Lake.
 Locations: 7th Ave S Public Approach; S 3rd St and 1st Ave S; N 3rd St and 1st Ave N (Between CLTel and The Supper Club; CL Yacht Club Building; Maple Street.
 This urban conservation practice also allows rainfall to infiltrate on-site rather than flow through a storm drain to the lake.
 Contaminants are removed from the water as it moves into the soil.
 Rain gardens are often planted with native grasses and forbs as these plants have deep root systems and can handle local temperature and precipitation fluctuations.
 Many ornamental species work well too.

 13) Shoreline stabilization projects – At Dead Man’s Curve just east of the Iowa Regular Baptist Camp, Lynn Lorenzen Park, the Sea Wall, Redeemer Lutheran Church (Ventura); Ventura Heights Park, Clear Lake State Dock and numerous private properties.
 The sloughing of shoreline into the lake can add several tons of soil to the lake each year.
 The majority of shoreline sloughing takes place due to ice heaving or due to wave action during high water.
-Stabilizing a shoreline consists of reshaping it to a more gradual slope and then armoring it.
-Using native fieldstone is the preferred choice for armoring due to its aesthetics and durability.
+Stabilizing a shoreline consists of reshaping it to a more gradual slope and then armoring it with native fieldstone.

 14) Ventura Cove – One of the last undeveloped lake shorelines and 26 acres of woodlands and wetlands was preserved in July 2006, thanks to a partnership between private and public donors, the Iowa Natural Heritage Foundation and the Iowa Department of Natural Resources.
 A massive cleanup was done by volunteers and the cities of Clear Lake and Ventura and CL Tel.
 The INHF provided an easement to the Cerro Gordo Recreational Trails Association which raised money to construct a scenic bike trail through the woodlands.
 After the $1.7 million was raised, the property was transferred to the Iowa Department of Natural Resources.
 Wild turkeys, bald eagles and deer can often be seen here.